bentoml/bentoctl-workshops/aws-lambda/1_build_bento/README.md

 ### 1. Create the model

 We going to use a pre-trained model from the Hugging Face.
-You are free another other model you preffer too.
-Currently we have 2 models that we can use in the train.py script
+The `train.py` file has 3 models that are ready to be used.

 - `cardiffnlp/twitter-roberta-base-sentiment` - a very popular model that is
   used for sentiment analysis tasks.
 Model size is ~500Mb.
+- `bhadresh-savani/distilbert-base-uncased-sentiment-sst2` - this model is
+  based on distill bert and is ~250Mb in size.
-- `dhpollack/distilbert-dummy-sentiment` - this is a dummy model that can be used if you want to create a lighter bento service that consumes the lowest bandwith possible.
+- `dhpollack/distilbert-dummy-sentiment` - this is a dummy model that outputs random results for any inference string.

+You are free to choose any of these 3 models as you see fit.
+If you choose a larger model it might take you longer to complete the workshop based on your internet speed but will give better results after inferenence.

-Open the `train.py` file uncomment the `MODEL` name that you want to use and then run
+To choose the model, open the `train.py` file and uncomment the `MODEL` name that you want to use and then run
 ```
 python train.py
 ```
-This will download the model and save it into the BentoML Local Model Store.
+This will download the model and save it into the BentoML local model store.

 ### 2. Test and debug Bento Server